 How many islands are there in Thailand?
 1,430!

 It’s well worth going to some of these islands, as otherwise you’ll miss out on an important part of this country.
-Cities like Bangkok or Chiang Mai are excellent, but they’re very busy and full of the hustle and bustle of modern life.
+There are plenty of things to do in Bangkok and Chiang Mai, but they’re very busy and full of the hustle and bustle of modern life.

 On the islands, you have a more relaxed vibe as well as many things to do.
 Some islands include animal sanctuaries, others have yoga resorts; there’s something for everyone.